madhavaramu/uSurvey/docs/groups.md

 2. Single Fathers
 3. Single member earning family

+###Create a sample Survey:
+Let us create a sample Survey known as 'The Educational Survey' based upon above Groups and Listing,

+Preferred Listing: Is an option to choose, already conducted existing survey Listings in this New survey, which will integrate total survey Listing questions along with the data/results.

+Listing Form: This will enable only if in the field ‘Preferred Listing’, option “None, Create New” is selected, and contains list of all Newly created Listings, which doesn’t participated in any survey.

 ###Listing:
 It is the set of questions, each question is assigned to variable and these listings can be configurable/ reusable for any of the surveys.